Maceris/Hemera/docs/functions.md

 }
 ```

 Inputs to functions can be provided in the parenthesis.
+Arguments with default values must all come after any that do not have default arguments.

 ```
 // text is a parameter, with a type of string